 Women4Tech Regional Interest Group

-GSMA North America recently introduced its Women4Tech C-level networking and discussion with female executive leaders in the telecommunications and technology industry during Mobile World Congress of this year.
+GSMA North America recently introduced its Women4Tech C-level networking and discussion with female executive leaders in the telecommunications and technology industry during MWC Barcelona of last year.
 GSMA North America will continue to led in facilitating meaningful discussions on ways females can progress to leadership positions with the goal of having more female participation in Boards.
 Through this initiative, GSMA North America will identity actions that can help advance this objective.